richtepa/WebDev/README.md

 ## Contributing
-Feel free to contribute, for details check the issues.
+Feel free to contribute (for the directory "helper" visit [this repository](https://github.com/richtepa/google_assistant-api.ai-php_helper)), for details check the issues.

 ## The Code